Five Ways to Compute the Relative Value of a Spanish Peseta (or Euro) Amount, 1850 - 2007

 These considerations do not stop the fascination with these comparisons or even the necessity for them.
 For example, such comparisons may be critical to determine appropriate levels of compensation in a legal case that has been deferred.
 The context of the question, however, may lead to a preferable measure and that measure may not be a price deflator, which is used far too often without thought to its consequences.

-Presented here are five indicators for making such comparisons in Spanish Pesetas (or Euros) between any two years from 1850 to 2007.
+Presented here are six indicators for making such comparisons in Spanish Pesetas (or Euros) between any two years from 1850 to 2015.
 They are the GDP Deflator, the average wage, the unskilled wage, the GDP per capita, and the GDP.

 One or more of the indicators may be most appropriate for you depending on the nature of your query.
 See below for the definitions of the indicators and some examples.